 Reducing the size of the periodontal pockets and eliminating the bacteria is important to preventing and reducing the chances of major damage caused by the progression of gum disease.
 Osseous surgery may help mend the infected area, promote healing, and prevent further damage.

 This is a patient’s best chance at avoiding tooth loss.
-Osseous surgery is generally performed once all other options for periodontitis treatment have been used.
+We perform this surgery once all other options for periodontitis treatment have been used.

 Before your surgery, Dr. Cain may perform a root planing and scaling procedure.
 This intensive dental cleaning reduces the size of the periodontal pockets and removes bacteria from the gums.
 Dr. Cain will use special tools to scrape away plaque and tartar buildup and remove bacteria from the deep gum pockets where it forms.